-Tabloid History of the Presidents Third in the list of presidents stands Thomas Jefferson, who figured during the early days of the first administration as he who had proposed our present system In May, 1785, John Jay had given who penned the famous Declaration of In dependence.
-An Englishman described Jefferson at his nauguration in these words: "His dress was of plain cloth and h rode on horseback to the capitol without a single guard or servant in his train, dis mounted without assistance and hitches the bridle of his horse to the palisades This is in accord with the famous Jeffersonian simplicity.
-Another phase of i was shown in Jefferson's life in France where he visited the peasants in their homes, when he would contrive to sit on the bed, in order to ascertain what it was made of and get a look into the boiling pot to see what was to be the family dinner.
+"His dress was of plain cloth and he rode on horseback to the capitol without a single guard or servant in his train, dis mounted without assistance and hitcher the bridle of his horse to the palisades.
+This is in accord with the famous Jeffersonian simplicity.
+Another phase of it was shown in Jefferson's life in France. where he visited the peasants in their nomes, when he would contrive to sit on the bed, in order to ascertain what it was made of and get a look into the boiling pot to see what was to be the family dinner.